2 and 3 July 2025, the AI Forensics team held a public symposium:

 Revisiting milestones in the transformers’ ascent, these contributions offer critical reappraisals that complicate the eponymous catchphrase of attention being all you need.
 They put forth pieces of an ‘alternative chronology’ of these models.

-Paolo Caffoni (HfG Karlsruhe) investigates tokenization as a metric of labour.
+Paolo Caffoni (HfG Karlsruhe) investigates machine translation, the birthplace of the transformer’s ascent

 Discussion